chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

     \int_{\Gamma} \left( v_k \right) \left( \partial_l u_k  +\delta_{lk} p \right) n_l \mathrm{d}\Gamma=0

 which can be seen as an outlet boundary condition where the normal stress is zero.
-In essence, this can be used to approximatively imposed an outlet boundary condition with a zero average pressure.
+In essence, this can be used to approximatively impose an outlet boundary condition with a zero average pressure.
 This weak form is non-linear because of :math:`u_l \partial_l u_k` term.